Rental Inspection Checklist Template, Free Download 2026

 A landlord is preparing to hand over keys to a new tenant and needs a move-in inspection checklist to document the condition of every room, fixture, and appliance before the tenant takes possession, establishing the baseline for security deposit deductions at move-out.

-A tenant is moving out and both parties need a move-out inspection to compare the current condition against the move-in checklist and determine whether any damage beyond normal wear and tear occurred during the tenancy.
+A tenant is moving out and both parties need a move-out inspection checklist template to compare the current condition against the move-in checklist form and determine whether any damage beyond normal wear and tear occurred during the tenancy.

 You are renting property in one of the 17 states that legally mandate move-in inspection checklists, and failure to complete the inspection could prevent the landlord from making valid security deposit deductions at the end of the lease.